IWShi/beatgrid-correction/README.md

-# User Interface for the Correction of Software-Generated Beatgrids for Music
+# GridFix: User Interface for the Correction of Software-Generated Beatgrids for Music

 ## Installation Requirements